 As a kid, I read and read and read.
 Laura Ingalls, Nancy Drew, and Trixie Belden were my close companions, and I was never without a book in hand.
 Today mysteries and suspense are my primary reading genres.
 I enjoy Lee Child, Karen Rose, Robert Crais, Lisa Gardner, Michael Connelly, and Tami Hoag.
 But I also love to escape with a historical romance or an engrossing fantasy set in another world.
 Authors are always huge readers.

-To learn about this novel writing world, I joined my local Romance Writers of America chapter and found a fabulous community dedicated to educating its members about improving one’s craft and how to tackle the tricky world of publishing.
-I also joined International Thriller Writers and the Kiss of Death Chapter of RWA.
 HIDDEN was the third manuscript I finished, but my first book purchased by a publisher.
-It came out in the summer of 2012 and since then has sold well over a half-million copies.
-I won the Daphne du Maurier award for romantic suspense in 2014, 2015, and 2016 and have hit the Wall Street Journal’s best seller list eight times.
+It came out in the summer of 2012 and since then has sold nearly a million copies.
+I won the Daphne du Maurier award three times and have hit the Wall Street Journal’s best seller list more than a dozen times.
 I’ve been an International Thriller Writers’s finalist and a finalist for Romantic Times Magazine’s best Romantic Suspense.
-As I write this in 2019, I’m working on my sixteenth book.
-I’ve also written seven novellas and sold the TV rights for my Mercy Kilpatrick series to Warner Bros.
-Television with Ellen DeGeneres’s company A Very Good Production to produce.
+As I update this in 2022, I’ve sold eleven million books, and I’m working on my twentieth novel.
+I’ve also written eleven novellas and sold the TV rights for my Mercy Kilpatrick series.

 I wouldn’t trade this career for anything, and I count my blessings every day, thankful that readers have embraced my books.